 Formalin-fixed paraffin-embedded pre-treatment tissue samples, pretreatment cfDNA samples and post-treatment residual disease samples (when available) underwent targeted sequencing using the MSK Integrated Mutation Profiling of Actionable Cancer Targets (MSK-IMPACT) assay at MSK’s Integrated Genomics Organization (IGO), which comprises all coding regions and selected intronic and regulatory regions of up to 410 cancer genes, as previously described45,46.
 MSK-IMPACT sequencing data were analyzed using a validated bioinformatics pipeline as previously described47-50.
 The median depth of coverage for tumor samples was 467X (range: 267-841), 604X (range: 199-905) for normal samples and 434X (range: 255-871) for the baseline cfDNA samples.
 The aggregated set of variants identified in the tissue and baseline cfDNA samples of a given patient were genotyped in all patient-matched samples using SAMtools mpileup (htslib 1.2.1)51.
-De novo somatic mutations were defined as those that were initially detected in each sample.
-All other mutations were detected by genotyping.
+We considered a mutation as likely clonal hematopoiesis (CH) if the variant was detected outright by the standard pipeline in the baseline plasma sample and was absent from the initial biopsy or residual disease after genotyping.
+These variants were excluded from further analyses.

 Tumor-guided droplet digital PCR of cfDNA

-To monitor response to NST in the cfDNA, whenever possible, two variants identified in the tumor tissue by MSK-IMPACT sequencing were selected to design personalized droplet digital PCR (ddPCR) assays for each patient, as described previously19,52,53.
+To monitor response to NST in the cfDNA, whenever possible, two variants identified in the tumor tissue by MSK-IMPACT sequencing were selected to design personalized ddPCR assays for each patient, as described previously19,52,53.
 Patient-specific ddPCR assays were then used to track the variant in cfDNA at baseline and in subsequent plasma samples collected on- and post-NST.
+The ddPCR assays had a limit of detection (LoD95) of 0.01%, limit of quantification (LoQ) of 0.05%, and a coefficient of variation of <10% across replicates, as previously reported12,19,52,53.

+ctDNA positive plasma and ctDNA fraction

-We considered a plasma sample as ctDNA positive if any variant was observed with an allele fraction (AF) >0%.12,19,52,53
+Using the MSK-IMPACT targeted sequencing, a baseline plasma sample is considered ctDNA positive if ≥1 variant, after excluding instances of potential clonal hematopoiesis (CH), was detected either outright by the standard mutation calling pipeline or by genotyping of tumor informed somatic variants.
+Using the tumor-guided ddPCR, we considered a plasma sample as ctDNA positive if any variant was observed with an AF >0%.

+The ctDNA fraction was defined according to the assay under consideration.
+In the baseline cfDNA sequenced using MSK-IMPACT, we considered (1) the maximum AF of any detected variant, (2) the mean AF of all detected variants and (3) the number of variants detected in cfDNA as a fraction of the aggregated number of variants detected in the initial biopsies and residual diseases of a given patient.
+For the ddPCR assay, the ctDNA fraction was defined as the maximum AF of the two variants being assayed.

 Statistical analysis

-The fraction of ctDNA was defined according to the time point and assay under consideration.
-In the baseline cfDNA sequenced using MSK-IMPACT, we considered three metrics as follows: (1) the maximum AF of any detected variant, (2) the mean AF of all detected variants and (3) the number of variants detected in cfDNA as a fraction of the aggregate set of variants detected in the tissue and cfDNA of a given patient.
-For ddPCR samples, the ctDNA fraction was defined as the maximum AF of the two variants being assayed.
 All statistical comparisons between groups were performed using the Wilcoxon rank sum test.
-A p-value <0.05 was considered statistically significant and all tests were two-sided unless otherwise specified.
+All tests were two-sided, and all p-values are nominal.
+Statistical associations between continuous variables were evaluated using the Spearman’s rank correlation coefficient.
+The p-values were computed using an asymptotic t approximation.
+All p-values are nominal and a p-value <0.05 was considered statistically significant.
 All statistical analyses were performed using R (version 4.1.1).

 References